acerockstar/comblie/README.md

 After initial load, the user may scroll to see more data in feed/messages/notifications.

-Note that the feed and notifications have the same sort order (most recent to the top), while messages have the opposite sort order (most recent to the bottom).
+The feed and notifications have the same sort order (most recent to the top), while messages have the opposite sort order (most recent to the bottom).

 When the scroll to load more data happens, the client issues a GET request to the server requesting the next page(s) of data.

+In addition to the access tokens and user IDs, the request body must also contain the URL of the next page's worth of data for each network.

 #### Methods